Doctor of Education in Instructional Leadership (EdD)

 - Institutionally committed to serving the needs of public education with an urban focus

-- A master’s degree from an accredited institution in the field of education or related to your work in education with a GPA of at least 3.5
+- A master’s degree from an accredited institution in the field of education or related to your work in education with a GPA of at least 3.5.
+Undergraduate GPA of 3.0 is expected.

 - A resume

-- An on-site interview and writing activity may be required as part of the interview process
+- An on-site interview and writing activity may be required as part of the selection process

-- Note: Prospective students whose native language is not English, or who have completed all or part of their post-secondary education in a country where English is not the first language, are required to submit TOEFL scores.
+- Note: Prospective students whose native language is not English, or who have completed all or part of their post-secondary education in a country where English is not the first language, are required to submit English language proficiency exam scores (TOEFL or IELTS).
+For score requirements, visit the How to Apply page.